Orchestre Sinza Kotoko: Early 1960: Formation and career beginnings

 A view of Ouenzé, where the band made their official debut.

 Orchestre Sinza Kotoko was founded in Brazzaville in 1964.
 Its early designation is a subject of debate: British music historian Gary Stewart identifies the band's initial name as Super Band, while Congolese musicologist Clément Ossinondé refers to it as Super Tumba.
 According to oral accounts preserved by Don Fadel, a Congolese physician, musician, and music historian, a musician disillusioned with his career sold his instruments to a group of young enthusiasts in Ouenzé, who adopted both his instruments and the name Super Band.
 These youths were passionate about a musical style that would soon be recognized as soukous.
 The band's formation was profoundly rooted in kinship ties, particularly the Nkaka Biasalu lineage from Boko village (Musi Mbembe).
 This lineage included Mama Bakanikina (Cécile), Ma Marie, Albert Koufouna (known as Peggy), Mama Ngouri, and Luc Erouet Nkounkou.
 Mama Bakanikina's son, guitarist Jacques Kimbembe Mouss, formed the core of the group alongside his uncles Peggy and Erouet.
 Rehearsals were held at Peggy's residence on Kimpanzu Street, near the Madoukoutsekele River, at a site that also housed a small soap-making operation.
 Peggy served as the band's first manager.

-A 1970s photograph of the band's members, some dressed in matching pink patterned shirts, gathered outdoors in a natural setting.

 There is some uncertainty regarding the precise birthplace of the band.
-One account places its origin at 174 Lague Street in Ouenze, Brazzaville's fifth district, on a plot that later became the Centre de Santé Intégré Jane Vial.
+One account places its origin at 174 Lague Street in Ouenze, Brazzaville's fifth arrondissement, on a plot that later became the Centre de Santé Intégré Jane Vial.
 This location was owned by Nzouza Nsi Bayimunu, a trader from the Nzungi quarter of Boko and paternal uncle to Kimbembe.
 Another version cites 1 Mouila Street in Ouenze, near the public swimming pool, as the site of its formation.
-The band's official debut took place at the Vis-à-Vis bar on Boueta Mbongo Avenue in La Douane, a popular neighborhood gathering spot.
+The band's official debut took place at the Vis-à-Vis bar on Boueta Mbongo Avenue in La Douane, a popular quarter gathering spot.
 The band eventually adopted the name Orchestre Sinza Kotoko in 1965.
 The term Sinza, meaning "root" in Kikongo, was chosen as a metaphor of resilience and cultural rootedness.
 This naming also served as a subtle counter to rival bands such as Tembo (meaning "wind" in Kikongo), which included prominent Brazzaville musicians expelled from Kinshasa in 1964 under Prime Minister Moïse Tshombe's xenophobic policies.